entrepeneur4lyf/mcp-daemon/README.md

 ## Repository

-The mcpDaemon repository can be found at: https://github.com/entrepeneur4lyf/mcpDaemon
+The mcp-daemon repository can be found at: https://github.com/entrepeneur4lyf/mcp-daemon

 ## Features